MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Largest increase in display traffic card.](media/analytics-largest-increase-display-traffic.jpg "Largest increase in display traffic card")

-The subscript in this card describes the absolute change in this value for the current time frame compared to average entries across all displays during the selected time frame.
-The triangle to the left of the subscript indicates how much greater entries for the highlighted day was compared to the daily average entries during the selected time frame.

 **Largest decrease in display traffic.** This card highlights the display with the largest decrease in display traffic as compared to all other displays over the previous time period.

 ![Largest decrease in display traffic card.](media/analytics-largest-decrease-display-traffic.jpg "Largest decrease in display traffic card")